Stellar foliation structures on surfaces: Acknowledgments

 \section{Acknowledgments}

-We'd like to thank Jon Chaika who directed us in exploring the natural wonders in Utah, which partially inspired this project.
+\compat{Inserted two sentences to thank Guillaume.} We'd like to thank Jon Chaika who directed us in exploring the natural wonders in Utah, which partially inspired this project.
 We'd also like to thank David Aulicino and Jane Wang for helpful conversations.
+We'd like to thank Guillaume Tahar for suggestions for the proof of \Cref{conj:zebra case}.
+We feel these ideas could have lead to an alternate approach to this result.
 W. P. Hooper was supported by a grant from the Simons Foundation and by a PSC-CUNY Award, jointly funded by The Professional Staff Congress and The City University of New York.
 F. Valdez would like to thank the following grants: CONACYT Ciencia B\'asica CB-2016 283960 and UNAM PAPIIT IN-101422.
 B. Weiss was supported by grants BSF 2016256, ISF 2019/19, and ISF-NSFC 3739/21.